Bodies not discovered for 3 days following deadly fire

 NORTH PHILADELPHIA (WPVI) --From the beginning, the two-alarm fire in the 1800 block of North 21st Street last Tuesday had a number of twists and turns.

 First, a person was found dead outside of the building.
-Then, firefighters had to trigger a mayday after firefighters went missing in the battle to put out the blaze.
+Then, fire crews had to trigger a mayday after firefighters went missing in the battle to put out the blaze.

 "There was a second mayday call for missing firefighters as a result of the building collapse," said Philadelphia Fire Dept. Commissioner Adam Thiel.